walter2482/LSTM-Forex/README.md

 This will install all the dependencies specified in the "requirements.txt" file into your virtual environment.

-5. Finally in your environment do:
+5. Finally in your environment do, to install the required modules:
   ```
   python3 installation.py
   ```